2001 American League Division Series: Game 2

 With Paul McCartney in the crowd, Andy Pettitte pitched well in Game 2, giving up one run in six innings, but Tim Hudson pitched better, pitching eight shutout innings.
-Oakland scored first on a Ron Gant homer in the fourth---just as McCartney was shown on TV---and tacked on an insurance run off Mariano Rivera in the top of the ninth when Johnny Damon tripled with one out and scored on Scott Brosius's error.
+Oakland scored first on a Ron Gant homer in the fourth—just as McCartney was shown on television—and tacked on an insurance run off Mariano Rivera in the top of the ninth when Johnny Damon tripled with one out and scored on Scott Brosius's error.
 Jason Isringhausen got the save for the second straight night as the Yankees got the first two runners on base before wasting three opportunities to tie or win it.

-The Yankees were now in a two games to none hole and the Athletics were just one win away from advancing to the ALCS for the first time since 1992.
+The Yankees were now in a two-games-to-none hole and the Athletics were just one win away from advancing to the ALCS for the first time since 1992.